jonasbn/til/sqlplus/outputting_to_a_file.md

 # Outputting to a file

-If you want to want to extract data easily to a file `sqlplus` the commandline utility from Oracle can come quite handy.
+If you want to want to extract data easily to a file `sqlplus` the command line utility from Oracle can come quite handy.

 ```sql
 > SPOOL filename